Yipara logoYipara

 +

-Cat ear mites are treated with prescription ear drops or topical anti-parasitic medications from your vet.
+Cat ear mites are treated with prescription ear drops or topical vet-prescribed medications from your vet.
 Treatment usually takes 2-3 weeks to eliminate all mites and eggs.
 You'll need to clean all bedding and treat every pet in your household, as ear mites spread extremely easily between animals.
 Some monthly flea preventatives also protect against ear mites.

 How can you tell if a cat has ear mites?